pslisko/performa365docs/docs/howto/manage_users.rst

 This procedure applies to external users, typically external trainers for your organization or external attendees of trainings your organization is providing.

-To add a new external user to Performa 365, create a new guest user in your AAD.
-Then, follow the same procedure as for the internal user - add the new user to user groups corresponding to desired Performa 365 roles (**Learner** role at minimum).
+To add a new external user to Performa 365, create a new `guest user in your AAD <https://docs.microsoft.com/en-us/azure/active-directory/b2b/user-properties>`_.
+Guest user can provide their existing Microsoft account or you can create a new Microsoft account for them.
+Once this account is added to your AAD as guest user, just add this user to the user group in AAD which corresponds to the **Learner** role and potentically additional groups/roles.

 Update a User's Information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^